MirageNet/Mirage/doc/docs/guides/generics.md

 ```

 :::note
-Generic message should not have `[NetworkMessage]` because this cause Mirage to try to make writer for the generic itself.
+Generic message should not have `[NetworkMessage]` because this cause Mirage to try to make a writer for the generic itself.
 Only generic instances (eg `MyMessage<int>`) can have serialize functions
 :::

 ## SyncList, SyncDictionary, SyncSet

-SyncList, SyncDictionary and SyncSet can have generic types as their element type as long as it is a generic instance (eg `MyType<int>` not `MyType<T>`).
+SyncList, SyncDictionary, and SyncSet can have generic types as their element type as long as it is a generic instance (eg `MyType<int>` not `MyType<T>`).

 ```cs
 public struct MyType<T>